The Studio

 ALEX

-That pull started early, shaped by growing up around my father’s contracting business and spending time in homes where materials, light, and daily life quietly revealed how a place could feel.
+The pull started early, shaped by growing up around her father's contracting business and time spent in homes where materials, light, and daily life quietly revealed how a place could feel.

-Through Riserva, I've come back to working with my hands.
-My work draws from a deep appreciation for materiality, European craft, and the quiet details that reveal themselves over time.
+Through Riserva, she has come back to working with her hands, drawing on a deep appreciation for materiality, European craft, and the quiet details that reveal themselves over time.
+She designs interiors that accumulate meaning — intentional, tactile, and meant to be lived in.

 Values